 Julie Otsuka's commanding debut novel paints a portrait of the Japanese internment camps unlike any we have ever seen.
 With crystalline intensity and precision, Otsuka uses a single family to evoke the deracination, both physical and emotional, of a generation of Japanese Americans.
 In five chapters, each flawlessly executed from a different point of view, the mother receiving the order to evacuate; the daughter on the long train ride to the camp; the son in the desert encampment; the family's return to their home; and the bitter release of the father after more than four years in captivity, she has created a small tour de force, a novel of unrelenting economy and suppressed emotion.
 Spare, intimate, arrestingly understated, When the Emperor Was Divine is a haunting evocation of a family in wartime and an unmistakably resonant lesson for our times.

-Snow Man, by Carolyn Chute Houghton Mifflin Harcourt (1999), Edition: 1st, Hardcover, 256 pages New. $6.99
+Houghton Mifflin Harcourt (1999), Edition: 1st, Hardcover, 256 pages

 Click here to purchase.